runa91/barc_release/README.md

 ### Data Preparation

-All necessary data be downloaded from https://owncloud.tuebingen.mpg.de/index.php/s/Pw2yoWnAmwcDb9S.
-A folder named 'checkpoint' contains pretrained models.
-Copy this folder to the main folder of this project.
-A folder named 'stanext_related_data' contains information related to the dataset.
+All necessary data be downloaded [here](https://owncloud.tuebingen.mpg.de/index.php/s/Pw2yoWnAmwcDb9S).
+A folder named 'checkpoint' contains pretrained models, copy it to the main folder of this project.
+A folder named 'stanext_related_data.zip' contains information related to the dataset.
 Please extract the zip file and copy it to data/stanext_related_data.

 Download the Stanford Extra image dataset from https://github.com/benjiebob/StanfordExtra and store it in datasets/StanfordExtra_V12.